-Turkey has for centuries been a crossroads of religions and cultures, connecting the East with the West.
-Layers of Neolithic, Greek, Roman, Byzantine and Ottoman history have endowed it with a wealth of unique historical and archaeological sites, often found in places of breathtaking natural beauty.
-This 18-day journey follows a comprehensive path through Turkey’s rich past from Istanbul, one of the great cities of the world, to the Aegean coastal towns of Kusadasi and Assos and the unique landscape of Cappadocia, before concluding in Istanbul.
+Turkey has for centuries been at the crossroads of religions and cultures.
+It is the place where the East meets the West, and its layers of Neolithic, Greek, Roman, Byzantine and Ottoman history have endowed it with a wealth of unique historical, religious and archaeological sites, often found in places of breathtaking natural beauty.
+This 18-day journey follows a comprehensive path through Turkey’s rich past, from Istanbul, one of the great cities of the world, to the Aegean coastal towns of Kuşadası and Assos, the unique landscape of Cappadocia and moving ANZAC sites at Gallipoli, before returning to Istanbul.

 Ankara’s Museum of Anatolian Civilisations, housing artefacts from every significant archaeological site in Anatolia